tillt/radarcalc/README.md

 https://github.com/tillt/radarcalc/blob/main/site/RadarTaskCount.png
 1. Check your current radar period start — when does the radar get new tasks?
 [Rp]
    ![Radar period starts in](https://github.com/tillt/radarcalc/blob/main/site/TimeLeftUntilStart.png)
-2. Check the amount in the queue — how many radar tasks to you currently have in your queue? [q(t1)]
+2. Check the amount in the queue — how many radar tasks do you currently have in your queue? [q[t1]]
    ![Radar tasks queued](https://github.com/tillt/radarcalc/blob/main/site/RadarTaskQueueCount.png)
-3. Check the amount on the screen — how many radar tasks to you currently have visible? [v(t1)]
+3. Check the amount on the screen — how many radar tasks do you currently have visible? [v[t1]]
    ![Radar tasks visible](https://github.com/tillt/radarcalc/blob/main/site/RadarTaskVisibleCount.png)
 4. Check the amount of radar tasks you can display at a time?
 [V]
    ![Radar visible maximum](https://github.com/tillt/radarcalc/blob/main/site/RadarVisibleMax.png)